-In a real PC, hard disks and CD-ROM/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
-VirtualBox can emulate the three most common types of hard disk controllers typically found in today's PCs: IDE, SCSI and SATA (AHCI).1
+In a real PC, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
+VirtualBox can emulate the three most common types of hard disk controllers typically found in today's PCs: IDE, SATA (AHCI) and SCSI.1

-• IDE (ATA) controllers have been in use since the 1980s.
+- IDE (ATA) controllers have been in use since the 1980s.
 Initially, this type of interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
 In physical PCs, this standard uses flat ribbon parallel cables with 40 or 80 wires.
 Each such cable can connect two devices to a controller, which have traditionally been called "master" and "slave".
-Typical hard disk controllers have two connectors for such cables; as a result, most PCs support up to four devices.

-In VirtualBox, each virtual machine has one IDE controller enabled by default.
-You can therefore connect up to four virtual storage devices to a virtual machine.
-Since one of these (the secondary master) is always configured to be a
+Typical hard disk controllers have two connectors for such cables; as a result, most PCs support up to four devices. - In VirtualBox, each virtual machine has one IDE controller enabled by default, which gives you up to four virtual storage devices that you can attach to the machine.
+(By default, one of these four - the secondary master - is preconfigured to be the machine's virtual CD/DVD drive, but this can be changed.2)

-$^{^1}$ SATA support was added with VirtualBox 1.6; experimental SCSI support was added with 2.1 and fully implemented with 2.2.
+1SATA support was added with VirtualBox 1.6; experimental SCSI support was added with 2.1 and fully implemented with 2.2.
+Generally, storage attachments were made much more flexible with VirtualBox 3.1; see below.